 Kansas has continued to assess and adjust caseload sizes in SFY 2020 (PIP Activity 1.3.2).
 In October 2019, new caseload caps were established for foster care cases.
 The maximum caseloads permitted are 30 children per reunification caseworker, 25 children per adoption caseworker and 50 children per aftercare caseworker.
-Providers report caseload data on a monthly basis.
-February 2021 caseload data is summarized below:
+Caseload sizes are monitored monthly by reports received from foster care provider.
+This is part of the settlement as well as previous PIP activity.
+While there are some differences in how the agencies are structured in how they are carrying out the work, so far the data shows the agencies are generally within acceptable limits.
+It is noted there are times when caseloads may be slightly higher than specified limits due to difficulties in hiring staff.
+Thus, the data is looked at monthly to ensure any larger caseloads are reduced back to appropriate sizes quickly as new hires are on boarded.